Amos Gitai takes Palestine and Israel to the bar and prepares a film with Walter Salles

 “A Train in Jerusalem” takes place on a tram crossing the city, in the same way that “Laila in Haifa” takes place in a single setting, the bar.
 Gitai says that his next project should take place in a popular housing in the city of Beersheva, in the Negev desert.

 “It’s a confined space trilogy,” says Gitai.
-“That’s a way of saying ‘listen, in modernity, some of the most powerful encounters happen by chance.’
-Humanity no longer lives its whole life in the same village, meeting the same people.
+“That’s a way of saying, ‘Listen, in modernity, some of the most powerful encounters happen by chance.’
+Humanity no longer lives in the same village, meeting the same people.
 Society has fractured.”

 The filmmaker also says that he is talking to Brazilian Walter Salles to perhaps produce a film about the letters of his mother, Efratia Margalit, born in Palestine in 1909.
 Margalit’s correspondence was published in Brazil in 2019, in the book “Em Times Like These”.
 “Walter invited me to lunch and told me he’s in love with my mother.”